pateli18/autotransform/README.md

 AutoTransform provides a file extension that allows you to store your files in the storage provider of your choice.
 To use the file extension, you will need to provide the following environment variables:

 - **FILE_PROVIDER**: The file provider you are using, currently only `local` is supported
-- **FILE_PROVIDER_CONFIG**: A json object that contains the configuration for your file provider.
+- **FILE_PROVIDER_CONFIG**: A string that contains the configuration for your file provider.
 The format of this object is specific to the provider you are using.
-  - For `local` the format is:
+  - For `local` the format is a json obejct with the following keys:
     - **save_path**: The path to the directory where you want to store your files

 You can add other file proviers by:

-1. Adding a new class that inherits from [FileClient](./backend/autotransform/file/autotransform_types.py#L572).
+1. Adding a new class that inherits from [FileClient](./backend/autotransform/autotransform_types.py#L572).
 See the [local.py](./backend/autotransform/file/local.py) for an example.
 2. Updating the [\_\_init\_\_.py](./backend/autotransform/file/__init__.py#L23) file to return your new class when the `FILE_PROVIDER` environment variable is set to the name of your new class.
 3. Updating the [FileProviderType](./backend/autotransform/utils.py#L8) enum to include your new provider